 - Static External IP addresses: External IP addresses reserved for your resources that persist through machine restarts.
 You can register these addresses with DNS and domain provider services to provide a user-friendly address.
 For example, www.example-site.com.

-- Static Internal IP addresses: Static internal IP addresses provide the ability to reserve internal IP addresses from the private RFC 1918 IP range configured in the subnet.
+- Static Internal IP addresses: Static internal IP addresses provide the ability to reserve internal IP addresses from the internal IP range configured in the subnet.
 You can assign those reserved internal addresses to resources as needed.